What is Paid Family and Medical Leave (PFML)?

 If your leave has already started, you can expect your first payment to arrive 2 weeks after it is approved.

 After that, you will receive payments each week.
+Learn more about how to check the status of your payments.

 7-day waiting period